Cross-user Similarities in Viewing Behavior for 360$^{\circ}$ Video and Caching Implications: Introduction

-Throughout our analysis we use head-movement traces collected for different categories of 360$\degree$ video~\cite{AAK+18}, allowing us to provide \revtwo{}{quantitative example comparisons and deliver} insights into \revrev{differences between the opportunities associated with the different categories,}{how viewing direction similarities and potential caching performance depend on the nature of the 360$\degree$ video content.} \revtwo{and for the cache evaluation we combine these with previously collected network measurements capturing a wide range of network conditions~\cite{RVGH13,anon16}. \revtwo{}{In our trace-based evaluation, we also leverage that the particular dataset used here (in contrast to most other prior 360$\degree$ datasets) captures the head movements throughout the full-video playback to further compare and contrast differences in the viewing behavior within a playback session and how this impacts caching.}}{In contrast to most of the 360$\degree$ video measurements reported in prior work, our traces capture head movements throughout full video playback sessions, and we are therefore able to observe how our results vary as video playback progresses from beginning to end.
-For evaluation of cache performance, we combine our traces with previously collected network measurements capturing a wide range of network conditions~\cite{RVGH13,anon16}.}
+\revBB{Throughout our analysis we use head-movement traces collected for different categories of 360$\degree$ video~\cite{AAK+18}, allowing us to provide quantitative example comparisons and deliver insights into how viewing direction similarities and potential caching performance depend on the nature of the 360$\degree$ video content.
+For evaluation of cache performance, we combine our traces with previously collected network measurements capturing a wide range of network conditions~\cite{RVGH13,anon16}.}{Throughout our analysis we place particular focus on insights regarding differences seen when comparing categories of 360$\degree$ videos.
+For this analysis, we use head-movement traces collected for different 360$\degree$ categories~\cite{AAK+18}.
+For evaluation of cache performance, we combine the use of these traces with previously collected network measurements capturing a wide range of network conditions~\cite{RVGH13,anon16}.
+Of particular interest are insights into how the different categories are affected by bandwidth variations and other uncertainties that may impact the client's quality of experience.}